The Changeling Hypothesis:

 With no idea of what would actually happen.

 Let’s take another look at the possible order of action here.

-Possession does not require touch, Lily’s sacrifice did not keep Tom from possessing Harry, but it kept him from killing him.
+Possession does not require touch, Lily’s sacrifice would not keep Tom from possessing Harry, but it kept him from killing him.
 A death did result from the spell.
 In fact the death of the caster also resulted from it.
 So the soul fragment was still split off, but the fragment was not forced from Harry’s body because Harry did not die.

-Indeed, as with all Dark magic, the caster’s intent matters far more than in common domestic wizardry.
+Indeed, as with all Dark magic, the caster’s intent matters far more than it does in common domestic wizardry.
 Tom’s very determination to create a Horcrux from this murder enabled him to do it, even though he completely lost control of the spell.

 I now find myself wondering whether the shrill voice Harry heard laughing in the later portion of the dementor-assisted memory was his own — after Voldemort took possession of him.
 That was the point where Lily stopped pleading, and started screaming.

 Tom intended to kill her child in front of her, and make some unspecified use of her for his own purposes.
 He didn’t believe that she could do anything to stop him.